I hate books.

 3. Any action or idea that helps remove the layers of fear, self-doubt, and ego, that have built up over time, and allows you to live into the BEST version of who you are.

-Well, whenever I find a business or personal growth book that meets my “SEXY” criteria.
+Well, whenever I find a business or personal growth book that adds a good amount of "SEXY" to my life.
 I put on my “must read” list.

 Over the years there have been lots of business and personal growth books that have made my list of “must reads”.